Esri/offline-editor-js/doc/howtouseappcache.md

 In the `/samples` directory there are two examples, `appcache-features.html` and `appcache-tiles.html` that demonstrate how to use tiles, features and the appCacheManager with the application cache.

 ###Configuring your web server
 Your web server must be able to serve up the MIME TYPE `TEXT/cache-manifest`.
 If this is missing there's a really good chance that the application cache file won't be served up to your app.

+If you have your web server set up to serve no-cache headers, you should temporarily disable that feature.
+Some browsers will refuse to accept the application cache file if it is served via a no-cache header.

 ### Clearing the application cache in a browser

 When you do testing with an application cache, any time you make a change to your application HTML, CSS or JS you will need to delete the existing application cache.
 Otherwise, any changes you make will not be reflected in the app.

 **Simply deleting your web cache the normal way won't clear an application cache!**

 In Chrome you can navigate to chrome://appcache-internals/ then select the appropriate cache and delete it.
 If you are testing on an Android device you can remotely debug from your laptop's Chrome instance.

 In Safari iPhone and iPad go to settings and select "Clear Cookies and Data."

+Safari on desktop can be alot more tricky.
+Simply attempting Develop > Empty Caches may not work.
+On a Mac you will have to: close your browser, manually delete the .db file by going to /<username>/library/Caches/com.Apple.Safari and move any item ending in .db to the trash, then restart browser.
+If this doesn't work then try restarting your machine.
+Yep, it's an awful workflow and it's been a known bug in Safari dating back to atleast version 6.

 If you want to test on Firefox then try Tools > Options > Advanced > Network > Offline data > Clear Now.
 More info is available [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache#Storage_location_and_clearing_the_offline_cache).